Here’s a neat trick for painting and finishing beams.

 - Paper towels, or dry rags

-To drybrush, you’ll need to first paint or stain your faux wood products in the darker of the colors you’re intending to use.
+To drybrush, you’ll need to first paint or stain your beams in the darker of the colors you’re intending to use.
 Leave the painted product to thoroughly dry overnight.

 When you’re ready to begin, dip your paintbrush in the drybrushing paint and then use your paper towels or dry rags to wipe off almost all the paint from the paintbrush.
 You can tell when you’ve wiped off enough when only the raised surfaces of your rag or paper towel are smeared with paint.

-Then, use broad strokes to paint your faux wood product with the wiped-clean brush.
+Then, use broad strokes to paint your beam with the wiped-clean brush.
 You will immediately notice that the brush leaves paint on only the raised surfaces; giving you a stunning, highlight finish characteristic of drybrushing.

 Some things to remember: